Leo-Ryu/Retail-Web-App/README.md

 # Retail-Web-App
-An AngularJS/Django web application to manage a retail chain.
+A RESTful web app written using AngularJS with a Django/Django Rest Framework backend that serves as an employee management system for retail chains.